FTL-Hyperspace/FTL-Hyperspace/wiki/Building-Windows.md

 The navigate to `\FTL-Hyperspace\libzhlgen\` and run
 `sudo bash ./parsefuncs.sh`
-your ZHL files should now be built
+your ZHL files should now be built.